mayankpant2012/regression-model/README.md

 # regression-model
 This project deals with estimating the CO2 Emissions for a newly manufactured car by making Regression models which can accurately predetermine the car CO2 emissions before it is being launched.
 The predictions are done based on the various features and specifications of the car.
+<b>Open the CO2_emission_regression.ipynb file.
+All operations are performed in the file.</b>
 - Dataset is extracted from the <b>CO2_emission.csv</b> file.
 <h3>Description of dataset:</h3>